A Branch-Price-Cut-And-Switch Approach for Optimizing Team Formation and Routing for Airport Baggage Handling Tasks with Stochastic Travel Times: Experimental Study

 Figure \ref{graphics:durations_tw_violations} visualizes the occurrence of time window violations, measured in time steps.
 Recall that for our purposes, each time step is 2 minutes long.
 As for Figure \ref{graphics:service_level_distribution}, we collected all potential time window violations and their lengths for each instance and each scenario.
 Overall, best-case travel time solutions have higher median time window violations, larger 75\%-quantiles, and more outliers than stochastic solutions.
 At the same time, the median time window violations and 75\%-quantiles of median and stochastic solutions are almost identical.
-Nevertheless, the former solutions exhibit far larger delays, reaching up to \revnew{12 time steps, i.e., 24 minutes}.
+Nevertheless, the former solutions exhibit far larger delays, reaching up to \revnew{11} time steps, i.e., \revnew{22} minutes.
 In total, assuming deterministic travel times usually returns solutions that cause comparably long delays, are at risk of delaying tasks by significant amounts, and lead to highly volatile delays, which are several magnitudes larger than the maximum acceptable delay $\mathrm{LF}_i^{\mathrm{e}} - \mathrm{LF}_i$.
 These effects lead to passengers becoming dissatisfied and baggage handling operators having to pay financial penalties.
-Using stochastic travel times greatly benefits a solution's quality in these regards, typically causing few, small delays and ruling out undesirably long delays. \revnew{Moreover, the slight increase in the frequency and magnitude of time window violations for larger values of $\gamma$ can likely be attributed to the structural composition of the solutions: for smaller $\gamma$, tasks that would otherwise appear at the end of long tours - and are therefore particularly delay-prone - are partially shifted to additionally constructed tours, thereby reducing their exposure to cumulative travel time uncertainty.}\\ To summarize the above findings, we observe that solutions based on deterministic travel times, be they best-case, median, or worst-case, return strategies that do not live up to the set service quality.
-Explicitly incorporating \revnew{time-dependent} stochastic travel times into the model \revnew{and ensuring workforce feasibility only in a percentage of scenarios} allows for solutions that efficiently use the available workforce to increase safety time buffers, guarantee a stable service level, and prevent large delays.
+Using stochastic travel times greatly benefits a solution's quality in these regards, typically causing few, small delays and ruling out undesirably long delays.\\ To summarize the above findings, we observe that solutions based on deterministic travel times, be they best-case, median, or worst-case, return strategies that do not live up to the set service quality.
+Explicitly incorporating time-dependent stochastic travel times into the model and ensuring workforce feasibility only in a percentage of scenarios allows for solutions that efficiently use the available workforce to increase safety time buffers, guarantee a stable service level, and prevent large delays.